Fish, Wildlife and Habitat Management Branch

 Tsilhqot’in Nation Aboriginal Title and impacts to hunting,

 angling and trapping

 On June 26, 2014, the Supreme Court of Canada (SCC) granted the Tsilhqot’in Nation a declaration of aboriginal title.
 Aboriginal title includes the right to exclusive use and occupation of the land, as well as the ability to determine the uses to which the land will be put.

-The Province is committed to working with the Tsilhqot’in Nation to seek long-term solutions related to hunting, angling and trapping.
+The Province is working with the Tsilhqot’in Nation to seek long-term solutions related to hunting, angling and trapping.

 Thank you for your interest in hunting, angling and trapping and for your continued interest and support of these activities in B.C.

 Tsilhqot’in Nation v.
 BC (June 26, 2014) SCC Decision [PDF 141KB]

 The Fish and Wildlife Branch establishes legislation, policies and procedures for managing fishing and hunting activities, and for the allocation of fish and wildlife resources for recreational and commercial use.
 This is done by

 - administering the Wildlife Act of British Columbia

 - preparing all Fish and Wildlife Program regulations in consultation with regions and others